jesse10klein/SwyftxWrapper.js/MethodReference.md

 **quantity**: the amount to trade.
 Which currency it is referring to depends on what the fiat variable is set to (default is to use fiat currency)

 **trigger**: For limit/stop limit orders.
 The price at which to trigger the trade.
 This is in terms of primary/secondary

+**fiat**: The currency with which to trade.
+Setting to true will trade using priamry, false will use the secondary

 ## Examples